jgpavez/DecomposingTests/README.md

 Finally, we will check how the results are effected if we use different samples from f_i for each pair.
 Commonly we would sample only one dataset from each f_i to construct each combined dataset, if we use different samples for each one of the combinations results are affected, as shown next.

- Not reusing classifier - 10000        | Not reusing classifier - 200000
+ Not reusing clf nor fi - 10000        | Not reusing clf nor fi - 200000
 :-------------------------:|:-------------------------:
 <img src="https://github.com/jgpavez/systematics/blob/training_study/plots/mlp/10000_nr_nf/full_comparison_mlp_ratio.png" width="350">  | <img src="https://github.com/jgpavez/systematics/blob/training_study/plots/mlp/200000_nr_nf/full_comparison_mlp_ratio.png" width="350" >
- Reusing classifier - 10000        | Reusing classifier - 200000
+ Reusing classifier and fi - 10000        | Reusing classifier and fi - 200000
 <img src="https://github.com/jgpavez/systematics/blob/training_study/plots/mlp/10000/full_comparison_mlp_ratio.png" width="350">  | <img src="https://github.com/jgpavez/systematics/blob/training_study/plots/mlp/200000/full_comparison_mlp_ratio.png" width="350" >